 Here, as an electrician, I rebelled!
 Even if there is a need of transistors to amplify these outputs, they will have to provide a minimum of current.
 The problem is that ESU doesn’t give the maximum value of this current.

-Personally, being a fan of discrete lights, I am often satisfied with LED circuits consuming only a few milliamps, and I believe, but it’s to verify, that the decoder can provide such a current on its logic outputs.
+Personally, being a fan of discrete lights, I am often satisfied with LED circuits consuming only a few milliamperes, and I believe, but it’s to verify, that the decoder can provide such a current on its logical outputs.
 But this is not the only question: it’s also necessary to know these outputs active state.

 Let me explain.

-Contrary to what ESU suggests, all the outputs of a decoder, including the motor outputs, are logic outputs.
-Indeed, in electronics, a logic output is an output that can take only two values (with a certain tolerance of course), distinctly different.
-This behavior is contrasted with that of an analog output, which can take an infinity of values between two limits, such as, for example, the voltage supplied by a conventional rectifier transformer.
+Contrary to what ESU suggests, all the outputs of a decoder, including the motor outputs, are logical outputs.
+Indeed, in electronics, a logical output is an output that can take only two values (with a certain tolerance of course), distinctly different.
+This behaviour is contrasted with that of an analogue output, which can take an infinity of values between two limits, such as, for example, the voltage supplied by a conventional rectifier transformer.

-To be more rigorous, it would be necessary to distinguish between amplified and unamplified logic output.
+To be more rigorous, it would be necessary to distinguish between amplified and unamplified logical output.